Solar Panel Cleaning System Framework

 Utility Scale Solar Panel Cleaning Systems

-- Pros – Cheapest way to clean a utility scale installation, Great payback and ROI
+- Pros – Cheapest way to clean a utility-scale installation, Great payback, and ROI

-- Pros – This system works on just about every utility scale installation, Payback compared to manually cleaning is extremely high, CAPEX values are reasonable any ROI usually happens with the first cleaning
+- Pros – This system works on just about every utility-scale installation, Payback compared to manually cleaning is extremely high, CAPEX values are reasonable any ROI usually happens with the first cleaning

 - Pros – Human intervention is only required for technical repair.
 Performance loss due to solar panel soiling is virtually zero.
 Great for areas that are VERY remote and with extremely high soiling levels.

-- Cons – CAPEX values are VERY high and performance loss due to soiling have to average over 3% for this system to be justified.
+- Cons – CAPEX values are VERY high and performance loss due to soiling has to average over 3% for this system to be justified.
 The financials still do not prove that this system is economically beneficial.
 These solutions only work in extremely arid regions such as the Atacama and Sahara desert where humidity levels are virtually non-existent since they only do dry cleaning.
 These solutions do not work well where there is humidity.

 - Study the system cost not just the cost of the machinery.

 - Calculate your CAPEX & OPEX for each system to determine the best solution from a financial perspective.